abiti2714/ETS0768-15/Dictionary Methodes/README.md

   None: keys() method does not take any parameters.
 - Returns:
   A view object that displays a list of all the keys in the dictionary.
 This object is dynamic, meaning that if the dictionary is modified, the view object will reflect those changes.

+pop() Method
+Python dictionary pop() method removes and returns the specified element from the dictionary.
+Dictionary pop() function in Python is an in-built function that is used to remove and return an element from a dictionary.
+It can take one or two arguments.
+Dictionary pop() function is very useful in the conditional removal of elements and handling missing values.
+It not only allows us to remove an element but we can also access its value.

+- Syntax of Dictionary pop()
+  dict.pop(key, def)
+- Parameters :
+  key : The key whose key-value pair has to be returned and removed. def : The default value to return if specified key is not present.
+- Returns :
+  The value associated with the deleted key-value pair, if the key is present.
+  Default value if specified if key is not present.
+  KeyError, if key not present and default value not specified.

+popitem() method
+popitem() method in Python is used to remove and return the last key-value pair from the dictionary.
+It is often used when we want to remove a random element, particularly when the dictionary is not ordered.

+- popitem() syntax
+  dict.popitem()
+  Here, dict is the dictionary from which the key-value pair is to be removed.
+- Parameter:
+  None: The popitem() method does not take any parameters.
+- Returns:
+  This method returns a tuple containing the last key-value pair removed from the dictionary.
+  If the dictionary is empty, it raises a KeyError.

+setdefault() Method
+Python Dictionary setdefault() returns the value of a key (if the key is in dictionary).
+Else, it inserts a key with the default value to the dictionary.

+- setdefault() Method Syntax:
+  Syntax: dict.setdefault(key, default_value)
+- Parameters:
+  It takes two parameters:
+  key – Key to be searched in the dictionary. default_value (optional) – Key with a value default_value is inserted to the dictionary if key is not in the dictionary.
+If not provided, the default_value will be None.
+- Returns:
+  Value of the key if it is in the dictionary.
+  None if key is not in the dictionary and default_value is not specified. default_value if key is not in the dictionary and default_value is specified.